stavsetty/stavsetty.github.io/index.md

 Hi, my name is Stav Setty and I am currently a junior at the [University of Georgia](http://www.uga.edu) studying [Management Information Systems](http://www.terry.uga.edu/undergraduate/majors/management-information-systems) as well as the Entrepreneurship certificate program.

+## SKILLS
+- Proficiency in SQL
+- Some HTML, CSS and Java

 ## PROJECTS
 Some projects I have worked on:
 - School projects